 In what ways do you see yourself as a supporter of MPA and its mission?

-I engage as often and as much as I can, especially through the mentorship program and now being on the alumni board.
+I engage as often and as much as I can, especially through the mentorship program and now as a member of the alumni board.

 What are you currently doing, professionally and/or personally?

 I live in Baltimore, Maryland, with my husband, Cameron Fewing, and our dog, Avah.
 I am a Postdoctoral Fellow at the Center on Gender Equity and Health at the University of California, San Diego.
-My primary research interests include the use of normative approaches to understand sexual and reproductive health and how social norms influence women’s and couples’ family planning decision-making in Francophone West Africa.
-Outside of work, I enjoy playing tennis and softball, volunteering as a clinic escort at Planned Parenthood and to distribute food in my community, spending time outdoors, and baking.
+My primary research interests include using normative approaches to understand sexual and reproductive health and how social norms influence women’s and couples’ family planning decision-making in Francophone West Africa.
+Outside of work, I enjoy playing tennis and softball, volunteering as a clinic escort at Planned Parenthood and distributing food in my community, spending time outdoors, and baking.

 How did you get to where you are in your career?
 Did you attend college and if so, where?